 Understand the dynamics of the industry you operate in

 Myopia serves no one.
-If you are too busy for instance poring over data sheets day in and day out in the exact same manner you have done for years you may miss out on the fact that competitor companies have largely outsourced a key segment of their CRM systems for example, or imported new CRM systems that are far more efficient, or redefined standards and parameters for measurement and monitoring completely.
-Keep your eyes and ears open to developments both in your company and out so you are in the best position to understand if your own modus operandi is optimal and sustainable.
+If you are too busy for instance poring over data sheets day in and day out, in the same manner, you have done for years, you may miss out on the fact that competitor companies have mostly outsourced a key segment of their CRM systems for example or imported new CRM systems that are far more efficient, or redefined standards and parameters for measurement and monitoring completely.
+Keep your eyes and ears open to developments both in your company and out, so you are in the best position to understand if your modus operandi is optimal and sustainable.

 Learn it, incorporate it, be it

 Be a lifelong learner and seek to embrace learning in all its dimensions and embrace it as a lifestyle.
 Learn by seeing, by doing, by reading, by taking physical and online courses, by asking questions and talking to people, by experimenting and innovating, learn by whatever means are at your disposal and in whatever learning method you prefer.
 Aim to stay ahead of the literature in your industry and pick up books that motivate and inspire you and benefit you in your overall career and general well-being.